MicrosoftDocs/learn/learn-pr/azure/intro-azure-vmware-solution/includes/5-summary.md

-In this module you learned about the Azure VMware Solution (AVS), an Azure service to redeploy and extend your VMware environment in the cloud.
+In this module you learned about the Azure VMware Solution, an Azure service to redeploy and extend your VMware environment in the cloud.

 Specifically you learned: